 After receiving a local impact note request, the LBO must notify the authors of the proposed legislation that the request has been made.
-The local impact note must be made available to the public upon request.
+Per Minnesota Statutes, section 3.987, the local impact note must be made available to the public upon request.

-If the action included in the proposed legislation is among the exceptions listed in Minnesota Statute 3.988, a local impact note need not be requested nor prepared.
+If the action included in the proposed legislation is among the exceptions listed in Minnesota Statutes, section 3.988, a local impact note need not be requested nor prepared.